codyd51/Hermes/README.md

 * Finally fix messages showing up in different processes once and for all

+* Make Hermes work even when the Messages app is closed (I have no idea how to approach this one)

 * Fix messages popping up over one another

 * Possible Kik integration, if I ever figure out how to send a kik message programmatically ( :( )